 Bid Ireland farewell as you board your ferry to Scotland.
-Follow the rugged Ayrshire coast past Ailsa Craig, the continue to gritty Glasgow, where you'll enjoy an orientation of a city that exudes edginess.
+Follow the rugged Ayrshire coast past Ailsa Craig, then continue to Glasgow, where you'll enjoy an orientation of a city that exudes edginess.
 Take to the streets on your own exploration and see George Square, Glasgow Cathedral and the Clyde River before finding a cosy pub to warm your heart with a little local whisky and a night on the toon.

-Sensational scenery follows your journey through the Scottish Highlands from Glasgow to Carrbridge.
+Sensational scenery follows your journey through the Scottish Highlands from Glasgow to Newtonmore.
 Loch Lomond sets the tone with views over the water to craggy Ben Lomond.
 Continue to Glencoe where the tragic 17th-century massacre of the MacDonalds turned the wild beauty of this valley into a 'Glen of Weeping'.
 Then, on to Fort William, the self-proclaimed 'Outdoor Capital of the UK' before arriving in Loch Ness, where you'll keep a keen eye out for the beloved monster that lurks beneath its surface.
 Tonight, you'll enjoy dinner at your hotel.

 HighlightsGlasgow, Glencoe, Scottish Highlands